Hyedryn/elikopy/docs/stats.rst

 	The DTI is a prerequisite for regall_FA

 .. note::
-	Regall_FA is a prerequisite to reall and randomise_all
+	Regall_FA is a prerequisite to regall and randomise_all

 .. code-block:: python